franzhill/moxter/docs/site/user_guide/moxture/moxture_file.md

 ## How to organise your `moxtures.yaml` files

-***Moxter*** expects your `moxtures.yaml` files to be placed somewhere under the moxture root folder `src/test/resources/moxtures/`.
+***Moxter*** expects your `moxtures.yaml` files to be placed somewhere under the Moxture Root Folder `src/test/resources/moxtures/`.
 Depending on your project size, you can choose between a simple setup or a hierarchical one.

 ### One moxture file

-If you are just starting or have a small project, place a single `moxtures.yaml` directly inside the moxture root folder:
+If you are just starting or have a small project, place a single `moxtures.yaml` directly inside the Moxture Root Folder:
 `src/test/resources/moxtures/moxtures.yaml`.

 Moxtures in this file will be available to every test in your suite.